Salmon requires less time to cook than most meats, so it’s a great choice for a quick dinner. And it’s easy to tell when it’s done.

 Choose your ideal degree of doneness

 The thermometer may not be your best guide, however.
-Just as you know what a juicy steak should look like when it’s “done” (in your opinion - whether that be medium rare or well done), so too you can learn to recognize salmon as it approaches your ideal degree of doneness.
+Just as you know what a juicy steak should look like when it’s “done” (in your opinion - whether that be medium rare or well done), so too can you learn to recognize salmon as it approaches your ideal degree of doneness.
 Because the residual heat will continue to cook your salmon even after removing it from the burner or oven, you should take that into consideration.
 It’s easy to return your salmon to the heat for just a bit more cooking, if necessary, but as we all know, we can’t rewind the time on an overdone piece!

 Experience will yield success!
 Enjoy!